 Its main principal role is:

 Allegations of corrupt activity are probed thoroughly by the Unit's Investigators, sometimes with the assistance of Police Officers.
-In support of their efforts, the ACSU's Senior Information Manager continues to build an international network of contacts in both the legal and illegal markets so that where concerns are raised, the Unit is able to activate these relationships and effectively investigate allegations.
+In support of their efforts, the ACU's Senior Operations Manager continues to build an international network of contacts in both the legal and illegal markets so that where concerns are raised, the Unit is able to activate these relationships and effectively investigate allegations.

-All players and officials that take part in the top level of international cricket pass through the ACSU's education programme.
+All players and officials that take part in the top level of international cricket pass through the ACU's education programme.

 As part of the education process, players are given details of the ways in which corruptors may seek to 'groom' them from an early age as well as the penalties that exist - not just for fixing all or part of a match but also for accepting money, benefit or other reward for the provision of information or failing to disclose the inappropriate conduct of others.